 International Training & Education Center for Health (I-TECH) is a collaboration between the University of Washington and the University of California, San Francisco.
 The two universities work in partnership with local ministries of health, universities, NGOs, medical facilities, and other organizations in more than 30 countries to support the development of a skilled health care workforce and well-organized national health delivery systems.
 Led by Ann Downer, MS, EdD, at UW, and Michael Reyes, MD, MPH, at UCSF.

-The Kenya Research and Training Center provides an academic forum to support both trainees and investigators in the planning, implementation, analysis, and presentation of research conducted in Kenya.
+The Kenya Research and Training Center (KRTC) provides an academic forum to support both trainees and investigators in the planning, implementation, analysis, and presentation of research conducted in Kenya.
 Led by Carey Farquhar, MD, MPH, and Scott McClelland, MD, MPH.

 Program in Education and Research in Latin America (PERLA) encourages interdisciplinary research, training, and implementation activities, and provides a forum to bring faculty, students, and community members together to improve the health and well-being of people in Latin America and the Caribbean.
 Led by Joseph Zunt, MD, MPH.

 Strengthening Care Opportunities through Partnership in Ethiopia (SCOPE) improves the lives of people living with HIV/AIDS and prevents new infections through partnership with medical and faith communities dedicated to outreach, education, and training.
 Led by Microsoft alumna Nancy Andrews in partnership with Judd Walson MD, MPH.